RIT dietetics and nutrition student examines athletes’ eating habits

 Morrissey is a fourth-year dietetics and nutrition major in RIT’s Wegmans School of Health and Nutrition and a student athlete on RIT’s cross country and track and field teams.
 For her senior research project, Morrissey is analyzing the eating habits of RIT student-athletes and looks for trends and patterns among her peers.

 Unhealthy habits include skipping meals, excluding certain food groups, and counting calories obsessively.
 Other red flags Morrissey is looking for include adherence to diets low in calories, low in carbohydrates, or high protein.
-Her semester-long study looks at habits that revolve “too much on what you’re eating and when you’re eating.”
+Her semester-long project in "Health and Nutrition Research Foundation," taught by assistant professor Brenda Abu, looks at habits that revolve “too much on what you’re eating and when you’re eating.”